Compton Police Department: Attempts at re-establishment

 In 2004 an advisory vote occurred for the City of Compton.
 "We the qualified electorate of the City of Compton support the reestablishment of the Compton Police Department" was placed on the ballot as "Measure D".
 In a vote of 32% yes to 67% no, the vote was defeated.
 This advisory vote was supported by then mayor Eric Perrodin (a former Compton officer and gang unit investigator) at the cost of $50,000.

 In 2008, the City Council approved a no-bid contract with former Chief Rouzan for $984,500 for a study on the re-establishment.
 This study reported that the city could re-establish an 85-person department over 18 months at a cost of $18 million.
 Compton residents who opposed the re-establishment believed the report to be flawed, as it was conducted by a former officer.
 Approximately $1.3 million of this money was also used to purchase police radios.

-During budget talks in 2009, $11.2 million for the Compton Senior Center and $8.7 for a parking structure were re-allocated for a possible reestablishment of the department.
+During budget talks in 2009, $11.2 million for the Compton Senior Center and $8.7 million for a parking structure were re-allocated for a possible reestablishment of the department.
 Mayor Perrodin stated:I do not believe that the Sheriff's Department, because of its size is the best law enforcement agency for the citizens of Compton. … There has not been a two-way street.
 The Sheriff's Department tends to tell you and dictate to you how things are going to be.
 They are non-responsive to not only my needs but to the needs of the citizens of Compton.